 St Francis House achieves 501(c)3 status as a nonprofit organization with a board of directors.

 An acre of property in downtown Puyallup is purchased to allow for future growth.

 1995 - Hot Meals For All

 The needs of clothing bank clients inspire the development of an evening meal program.

 After three years of conducting annual Books and Treasures sales, it seemed that enough “high-end” items were on hand to open a boutique where they could be sold for reasonable prices.
-Proceeds from these sales would provide an additional revenue stream for the clothing bank.
+Proceeds from sales at The Nook would provide an additional revenue stream for the clothing bank.

 Expressions of Gratitude

 – Doris Michalek, Founder

 I donate to be part of the solution.
 The needs are most often simple, clothing or food for their children.
 Through St. Francis House I can help with that.

 St. Francis House is such a well run organization, I have no question that the dollars I give make a large impact.